LaLiga leaders Real Madrid stunned by Getafe

 Their lead at the top remains at eight points ahead of second-placed Sevilla who have played two games fewer, facing Cadiz away on Monday.

+Barca – missing a host of players due to injury and coronavirus – sealed the three points after Marc-Andre Ter Stegen made a late save to deny Jaume Costa.

-Atletico Madrid ended their four-match losing streak with a 2-0 home win over Rayo Vallecano which saw Diego Simeone’s side replace their opponents in fourth place.
+Xavi’s side are a point behind Atletico Madrid who earlier rose to fourth with a 2-0 home win over Rayo Vallecano.

-Angel Correa notched a brace at the Wanda Metropolitano, scoring in the 28th and 53rd minutes.
+Angel Correa notched a brace at the Wanda Metropolitano, scoring in the 28th and 53rd minutes, as Atletico ended their four-match losing streak and pushed Rayo – now sixth – out of the Champions League places.

+A point separates Diego Simeone’s team and third-placed Real Betis, who are five behind Sevilla.

+Los Verdiblancos lost 2-0 at home to Celta Vigo.
+There was a double for Iago Aspas in that match to take him to 10 goals for the season, scoring a penalty in the 36th minute and adding another finish in first-half stoppage time.

 Register for free to continue reading